 Increasingly, people are looking for ways to have more control over the source of their food.
-They are also looking for ways make their food supply more sustainable.
+They are also looking for ways to make their food supply more sustainable.
 The answer, for many, is found in aquaponics, a fairly new method of gardening that is quickly becoming popular.
 Aquaponics gives people a sustainable way to grow their own food at home, regardless of what the soil in their yard may be like.

 “Aquaponics is an environmentally friendly route to growing food right at home, in schools, or pretty much anywhere,” explains Sylvia Bernstein, president of The Aquaponic Source, and author of the book “Aquaponics Gardening: A Step-By-Step Guide to Raising Vegetables and Fish Together” (New Society Publishers, October 2011).
-“Based on the idea of raising fish to create your own plant fertilizer, it creates a natural food source that can’t be beat.”
+“Based on the idea of raising fish to create your own plant fertilizer, it creates a natural food source that can’t be beaten.”

 Aquaponics is easy enough for anyone to get involved.
 Here are some tips for starting an aquaponics garden of your own:

 - Get Educated.
 Find a trusted source of information, like Bernstein’s book or corresponding online course, to make sure your experience is successful, the first time.